confetti-framework/docs/errors.md

 ## Introduction

-Error handling is very different in Golang than in other languages.
-With Golang the following applies: The more time you spend on errors, the faster bugs can be found.
+Error handling is very different in Go than in other languages.
+With Go the following applies: The more time you spend on errors, the faster bugs can be found.
 It therefore deserves its own chapter.

-## The Concept
+## Panic And Return Errors

 In other languages you throw an error (or exception).
 If the caller wants to do something based on that error, then you have to catch the error.
-This is very different with Golang.
+This is very different with Go.
 The idea is that the caller is made responsible for what to do with the error.
-That's because code causing the error usually doesn't know what to do with that error.

-### The Possibilities

-There are 2 ways to deal with errors.
-You can panic or return the error from the method.
+The error is passed on until you can do something with it.
+If you want to stop the process and just fire the error, you can use `panic`.

-#### Return Errors
+### Return Errors

-The most common method is to return the error from the method:
+The most common way is to return the error from the function:

+    import "github.com/lanvard/errors"

     var NoUserFound = errors.New("no user found")